newcastle-biostatistics/newcastle-biostatistics/content/methodology_research/adaptive_designs/demo.md

 There is a growing focus on increasing the efficiency of clinical trials.
 A methodological approach that can address this is Adaptive Designs (ADs).
 An AD allows the opportunity for information gathered during the trial to be used to make modifications, in a statistically robust way, to help reach valid conclusions.
-ADs have been increasingly used, including multiple examples funded by The NIHR and supported by UK Clinical Trials Units (CTUs).
+ADs have been increasingly used, including multiple examples funded by the [NIHR](https://www.nihr.ac.uk/) and supported by [UK Clinical Trials Units](https://www.ukcrc-ctu.org.uk/) (CTUs).
 Despite guidance available on ADs, a key outstanding issue is understanding better what funding and personnel resources are required to successfully conduct an adaptive trial and how these compare to traditional trial designs.

 ##### Objectives